 In our extended interview with Ken-Matt Martin that we’ll publish next week, we will dive deeper into what drives Ken-Matt Martin the artist, his activism, his aesthetics, and his boundless advocacy for indigenous, Black, and POC artists.
 Keep an eye on Rescripted for the full piece next week!

 Rescripted is a community-funded publication, and we are grateful for your support.
-If you’d like to support arts journalism like this, consider subscribing to our Patreon by clicking this link.
+If you’d like to support arts criticism like this, consider subscribing to our Patreon by clicking this link.

 Bias Alert: Regina Victor was assistant director on Graveyard Shift at The Goodman during Martin’s tenure as Associate Producer.